Persian language in the Indian subcontinent: Bengal

 A Sharaf-Nama manuscript that was owned by the Sultan of Bengal Nasiruddin Nasrat Shah.
 It shows Alexander sharing his throne with Queen Nushabah.

 Persian was introduced into Bengal through the Bengal Sultanate, established by the Ilyas Shahi dynasty in the 14th century.
 During their rule, the language was spoken in the court and employed in administration.
 It was used primarily in urban centres such as Gaur, Pandua, and Sonargaon, having diffused into the elite population (Muslim and non-Muslim) through the administration.
-This led to a growing audience for Persian literature, indicated by famed Persian poet Hafez, who referenced Bengal in a verse from his Diwan:
+This led to a growing audience for Persian literature, indicated by the famed Persian poet Hafez, who referenced Bengal in a verse from his Diwan:

 However, Persian was not the sole language of governance; the majority of official documents were written in Arabic, as were most inscriptions.
 Coins were minted with Arabic text.
 Notably, there is no evidence of significant Persian literary patronage under the Bengal Sultans; court poetry and creative texts were composed in the Bengali language instead.
 Persian literature mostly came from outside the court, such as the works of Sufism and the "popular literature" created by Bengali Muslims.

 In the 16th century, the Bengal region came under the Mughals to form the Bengal Subah, and in this era Persian's impact was much more profound.
 Mughal rule brought a highly Persianised court and administration to Bengal, as well as an influx of Iranians and northern Indians.
 This established Persian as a language of public affairs and courtly circles, and an indispensable tool of social mobility.
 The Persian language became entrenched in the Bengali Hindu upper class, remaining into the 19th century.
 The imposition of Mughal administration on the region also meant that the general populace came into contact with officers that did not know Bengali.
 This led to a diffusion process, as locals learned the Persian language in order to communicate with them.